 At the heart of surfing is a connection-to-nature philosophy.
 We get to experience this in a hands-on way by undertaking volunteer conservation work of bush regeneration and dune conservation in some of the most beautiful coastal landscapes on the East Coast of Australia.
 Our project aims to secure as much of the native plants and species that can be secured in the wild as possible for the next 100 years.

 After some rewarding volunteer work, we head to Bryon Bay.
 On a sensational section of coastline, Byron Bay has been an alternative hang-out since the 1970s and is today, the quintessential surfing town.
 Tie-dyed hippies mix with bronzed surfers, artists and large numbers of local and international tourists, there to enjoy its beaches, boutiques and cafes.
-You will dive into the art scene by exploring the artisan markets, and after appreciating all the beautiful beaches, take part in a beach cleanup with local community initiative groups.
+You will dive into the art scene by exploring the artisan markets, and appreciate all the beautiful beaches.
 While here, we also snorkel with a range of friendly sea creatures, go for a walk around Cape Byron to try and spot humpback whales, and rent surfboards for a day to put our new skills to the test.

 On our way further up to the Sunshine Coast, we will spend a few hours exploring Australia Zoo to learn about the zoo’s wildlife and the conservation initiatives of its late founder Steve Irwin, a famous conservationist that is also known as the Crocodile Hunter.

-After the Everglades expedition, we will drive up the coast until we reach Airlie Beach.
+After the Everglades expedition, we will drive up the coast, stopping off in Yeppon to explore Keppel Island before heading on to Airlie Beach.
 The charming township of Airlie Beach is the gateway to the Whitsundays and the iconic Great Barrier Reef, and will lure us in with its laid-back vibe and palm-fringed beaches.

 Our final stop in Australia is tropical Cairns.
 While we are here, we spend three days getting involved in marine conservation.
 We will learn all about coral, marine life and sustainability for our oceans, all while out on the outer Great Barrier Reef.
 A visit to the Great Barrier Reef isn’t complete without doing some underwater exploration ourselves of course.
 We are lucky to have a personal marine biologist guide us around the reef on an unforgettable snorkeling expedition!
 Be astounded at the diversity of this World Heritage area – spot sea turtles, myriad tropical fish and marine creatures.